ataradov/free-dap/README.md

 I will try to do my best to keep this binary in sync with the code updates, but it is a manual process, so I may forget.
 Let me know if you have any issues.

-The pins use are as follows:
+The pins used are as follows:

 | GPIO | Function |
 |:---:|:---|